xSetrox/pytextbooks/README.md

 ## Setup
-The only setup necessary- You *must* complete line 7 of the code to specify a Library Genesis domain.
+The only setup necessary: You *must* complete line 7 of the code to specify a Library Genesis domain.
 Otherwise this will not work.
+`libgendomain = "libgendomain.com"`
 I am leaving domains out to avoid DMCA takedowns; other than the link, no code in this program has any pirated material.
 Add this link at your own risk.
 Good luck finding proxies.
 Converting libgendomain to a list with multiple domains *should* work due to how LibGenAPI works- I have not tried.